 The Foundation has executed an Operating Agreement with the University for the purpose of establishing the relationships between the entities and facilitating the accomplishment of their mutual goals.
 Pursuant to the contract terms, the Foundation agrees to: 1) handle the fundraising activities for the University; 2) disburse the funds raised for its own operating costs and to benefit the University's programs in accordance with the donors' wishes and; 3) participate in University functions at the request of its chancellor.
-Under the terms of that agreement, the University paid \$200,000 for services provided by the Foundation.
-An additional \$200,000 will be paid during the fiscal year ending June 30, 2021.
+Under the terms of that agreement, the University paid \$200,000 for services provided by the Foundation for the years ending June 30, 2021 and 2020.
+An additional \$100,000 will be paid during the fiscal year ending June 30, 2022.
 The president of the Foundation is also a vice chancellor with the University.
-During the fiscal year ended June 30, 2020, the University paid \$184,482 for compensation and benefits for the president of the Foundation.
-The Foundation transferred \$113,819 to the University for the vice-chancellor's compensation.
+During the fiscal years ended June 30, 2021 and 2020, the University paid \$171,909 and \$184,482, respectively, for compensation and benefits for the president of the Foundation.
+The Foundation transferred \$99,700 and \$113,819 for the years ended June 30, 2021 and 2020, respectively, to the University for the vice-chancellor's compensation.